 This is the first of many courses offered to students interested in pursuing a career in the healthcare field.
-During this first course, students are introduced to healthcare history, careers, law and ethics, cultural diversity, health care language and math, infection control, professionalism, communication, basics of the organization of healthcare facilities.
+During this first course, students are introduced to healthcare history, careers, law and ethics, cultural diversity, health care language and math, infection control, professionalism, communication, and the basics of the organization of healthcare facilities.

-Course Requirement: Students must have 80% or higher to enroll in Allied Health I \Students that are eligible for Practical Nurse pathway must meet eligibility criteria including TABE/TEAS exam, Interview, Essay, and Letter of Recommendation.
+Course Requirement: Students must have 80% or higher to enroll in Allied Health I Students that are eligible for the Practical Nurse pathway must meet eligibility criteria including TABE/TEAS exam, Interview, Essay, and Letter of Recommendation.

-Allied Health Science 1 - CRS 7011
+Health Science Core 2 - CRS 7011